Newcastle Knights: History

 In December 2017, the Newcastle Knights expressed their interest in applying for a licence to participate in the inaugural NRL Women's season.

-In November 2017, the club was sold to Wests Group, a Newcastle-based not for profit club, after being administered by the NRL since the departure of Nathan Tinkler.
-The following season marked a resurgence for the club, with the arrivals of high profile halfback Mitchell Pearce, sought after rookie fullback Kalyn Ponga, as well as Queensland Origin representative Aidan Guerra and several other players.
-The team started the season strongly, winning 5 of their opening 8 games to sit comfortably inside the top 8.
-However, with a long term injury to Mitchell Pearce, the side won only 4 of their remaining 12 matches to finish 11th.
+In November 2017, the club was sold to The Wests Group, a Newcastle-based not for profit club, after being administered by the NRL since the departure of Nathan Tinkler.
+The following season marked a resurgence for the club, with the arrivals of high-profile halfback Mitchell Pearce, sought after rookie fullback Kalyn Ponga, as well as Queensland Origin representative Aidan Guerra and several other players.
+The team started the season strongly, winning five of their opening eight games to sit comfortably inside the top 8.
+However, with a long-term injury to Mitchell Pearce, the side won only four of their remaining 12 matches to finish 11th.

 2019 saw the arrival of forwards David Klemmer and Tim Glasby, boosting the team's forward pack.
 After winning their opening match, Newcastle lost five consecutive games before reversing their fortunes with five consecutive victories to reach 4th place.
 The Knights would finish in 11th place.

-In the 2020 season, The Knights would reach the finals for the first time since 2013 after finishing 7th on the table.
-Newcastle were eliminated in the first week of the finals by South Sydney losing 46-20.
+In the 2020 season, Newcastle would reach the finals for the first time since 2013 after finishing 7th on the table.
+Newcastle were eliminated in the first week of the finals by South Sydney losing 46–20.